 How does the price compare?

-It goes without saying that ExpressVPN is one of the more expensive VPN services.
+It goes without saying that ExpressVPN is an expensive VPN provider in comparison to others.

-If you're looking for cheap for ‘cheap's sake' then it's probably not the provider for you.
+If you're looking for cheap for ‘cheap's sake' then ExpressVPN is probably not the provider for you.

 However, in our opinion, you pay for what you get and with the added features, quality of service and multitude of services that ExpressVPN works with, it's well worth the money.